The early spring is a great time to start a new garden design from scratch.

 Be systematic and photograph every bit of your garden, moving closer to the middle, picture by picture.
 It is important that you take pictures in a way that they slightly overlap.
 Once you have photographed your whole garden from all sides and angles, go and print these pictures out.

-Arrange the prints in an order, so they show the whole garden and glue them together by slightly overlapping.
+Arrange the prints in order, so they show the whole garden and glue them together by slightly overlapping.
 Now you have a panoramic view of your whole garden in front of you.

-Step Two: What kind of garden do you want to create ?
+Step Two: What kind of garden do you want to create?

-Do you prefer a formal garden, a cottage garden, a simplistic Japanese garden or some more modern design.
+Do you prefer a formal garden, a cottage garden, a simplistic Japanese garden or some more modern design?
 A big consideration in all this is:

 - how much time have you got for gardening (formal gardens that need a lot of pruning, lawn mowing take up far more time than informal cottage gardens or minimalistic gardens)

-- do you want to grow vegetables, use it as a playground or predominantly entertain.
+- do you want to grow vegetables, use it as a playground or predominantly entertain?
 What is the prime use of your garden?

-- Will you have garden furniture, a trampoline, sand pit, compost heap or other structure in your garden
+- Will you have garden furniture, a trampoline, sandpit, compost heap or other structure in your garden

 Step Three: Draw your dream garden

 Now place a large sheet of tracing paper over the photo-montage and start drawing your ‘dream garden’.
-At this stage it does not matter if you get it wrong, as you can just use a new piece of tracing paper.
-Make sure you add all the garden structures and furnitures (at scale) into your drawing.
+At this stage, it does not matter if you get it wrong, as you can just use a new piece of tracing paper.
+Make sure you add all the garden structures and furniture (at scale) into your drawing.
 See how much space is left for the plants and possibly other features such as a garden shed, pond, etc.